Skillet Mushroom Chicken and Quinoa

 The ingredients are simple but work well together.
 I sautéed mushrooms—a lot of mushrooms—in a hefty amount of garlic.
 Because this recipe is so few ingredients, the type of mushrooms you choose are important.
 I used and recommend baby bellas (creminis) which are widely available and affordable, though portabello or oyster mushrooms would be excellent too.
 The only mushroom I suggest you avoid is regular white button mushrooms, as they don’t offer enough flavor to carry the dish.

 If you aren’t a mushroom fan, the principle of this recipe is so simple you can swap in any other veggie you love or have on hand.
-Kale, butternut squash, and sweet potatoes are all future twists I have in mind for the next time I need to whip together a quick, healthy dinner…so tonight.
+Here are a few of my favorite ideas:

 Whatever the temperature in your part of the world, I hope this healthy, comforting mushroom, chicken, and quinoa recipe keeps you cozy, whether you enjoy it in Bermuda shorts or a burrito blanket.